 Class Capacity and Structure

 Artmaking, mentoring, and learning in a small setting and community are defining characteristics of a PCA&D education.
-Our Fall 2020 Return to Campus plan preserves this through a blended, hybrid framework for student learning and art-making.
+Our Return-to-Campus plan preserves this through a blended, hybrid framework for student learning and art-making.

 Core studio and shop-based courses will be held in person and other courses will take place in a hybrid online-plus-embodied version or fully online.